db-schema/core/README.md

 * you create a `schema.rb` file where you describe the schema you want in a special DSL
 * you make your application load this file as early as possible during the application bootup in development and test environments
-* you make a rake task that loads your `schema.rb` and tell your favorite deployment tool to run it on each deploy
+* you create a rake task that loads your `schema.rb` and tell your favorite deployment tool to run it on each deploy
 * each time you need to change the schema you just change the `schema.rb` file and commit it to your VCS

 As a result you always have an up-to-date database schema.
 No need to run and rollback migrations, no need to even think about the extra step - DbSchema compares the schema you want with the schema your database has and applies all necessary changes to the latter.
 This operation is [idempotent](https://en.wikipedia.org/wiki/Idempotence) - if DbSchema sees that the database already has the requested schema it does nothing.